Disney's Animated Storybook: Release of The Lion King storybook (November 1994)

 Despite the game being highly promoted and successful, negative news stories appeared on TV.
 The game likely worked on the systems Disney programmers used to test the game, but not on the systems used by the general public.
 It was used as a case study in relation to programmers having "target environment and intended end user" in mind.
 Lecturer Audrey Ricker felt this would "force businesses to be more publicly responsive to consumers".
 Entertainment Weekly called it a "humiliating fiasco" where "thousands of frustrated parents swamp[ed] tech-support lines with woeful tales of non-functioning sound cards and video freeze-ups".
 Ricker asserted the event demonstrated that a piece of software must be thoroughly tested on all supported platforms and system configurations before its release, regardless of what the marketing department has scheduled or what major holidays are coming up.
 7th Level contacted Disney about developing a game for Christmas 1995 featuring Timon and Pumbaa in response to the misstep.
 George D. Grayson, 7th Level's president and chief executive, said "the computer nerd takes particular pleasure in making something work that doesn't work right".
-The game was Gamebreak!
-Timon & Pumbaa's Jungle Games, Disney Interactive's first entry into their entertainment-focused Disney Interactive Entertainment division.
+The game was Timon & Pumbaa's Jungle Games, Disney Interactive's first entry into their entertainment-focused Disney Interactive Entertainment division.